The most likely common cause: Introduction

 \section{Introduction}

 Cause-and-effect analysis traditionally proceeds in deterministic set-ups \cite{hesslow}.
 Probabilistic causality was developed in Refs.~\cite{reich,suppes}, where the common cause principle (CCP) was formulated: given two correlated events that do not influence each other, look for a past event that determined (caused) their joint distribution; see \cite{billi,berko,szabo} for reviews.
-The historical development of CCP is traced out in \cite{szabo,mazz,sterg}; see also Appendix \ref{ccappdx}.
+The historical development of CCP is traced out in \cite{szabo,mazz,sterg} and Appendix \ref{ccappdx}; see Appendix \ref{examples} for examples of applications of the principle.
 We follow to its formulation via two dependent random variables (not events) \cite{berko,szabo}.
 Denote them by $\A=\{a\}$ and $\B=\{b\}$, where $\{a\}$ is a set of $|\A|$ values of $\A$.
 Now given that $\A$ and $\B$ do not influence each other, a necessary condition for the random variable $\C=\{c\}$ to be their common cause is \BEA p(a,b|c)=p(a|c)p(b|c),\quad {\rm for~any~}(a,b,c), \EEA where we denote for probability ${\rm Pr}[\A=a,\B=b,\C=c]=p(a,b,c)$.
-Here $\A$, $\B$ and $\C$ refer to times $t_\A$, $t_\B$ and $t_\C$, respectively.
+Here $\A$, $\B$ and $\C$ occur at times $t_\A$, $t_\B$ and $t_\C$, respectively.
 Eq.~(\ref{cccp}) assumes $t_\C<t_\A$ and $t_\C<t_\B$ \cite{suppes}.
 Within CCP causality is not defined independently.
 Thus, we find it indispensable to make possibly explicit the time-dependencies of the random variables and postulate that only earlier variables can cause later ones \cite{suppes} \footnote{This is consistent with relativity theory \cite{penrose,wharton}.
 We understand that time-labels of random variables may not be available in practice. }.